techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-11.md

 - Keyestudio micro:bit terminal blocks shield
 - Ultrasonic sensors (HC-SR04 or similar)
 - Breadboards and jumper wires
-- Optional: small objects for testing (books, pencil cases, boxes)
+- Optional: small objects for testing (books, pencil cases, boxes, soft and hard materials)

 ---

 ## Safety & Setup Notes

-- Remind children to handle <strong>micro:bits, expansion boards and sensors</strong> gently and avoid pulling on cables.
+- Remind children to handle <strong>micro:bits, expansion boards and sensors</strong> carefully and avoid pulling on cables.
-- Encourage tidy wiring to reduce accidental disconnections and tripping hazards.
+- Encourage tidy wiring so that boards don’t get pulled off tables and connections stay secure.
-- If using buzzers or sounds, keep the volume classroom-friendly.
+- If using sound, keep the volume and beeping rate reasonable for the classroom.
-- Support children in double-checking power and ground connections before powering up.
+- Support children in double-checking power and ground connections before powering up their circuit.

 ---